 In 2017 Kalise received her doctorate degree in Educational Leadership and Management.
 Kalise received her B.A. in Humanities with a concentration in interpersonal communications from Bradford College and a Masters degree in educational administration from The University of Vermont.
 Kalise has worked at numerous colleges /universities and K-12 districts which has given her a unique and in-depth understanding of the American educational system.
 As the Executive Director of Empowering Multicultural Initiatives with curriculum development and instructional responsibilities she learned the importance of appropriate consistent professional development for teachers.
 This position also allowed her to work with and provide professional development to educators across the commonwealth and the New England area.

 Kalise next received her administration license after completing an ELI program through the Boston University/Education Collaborative program enabling her to better identify the perspectives of school leaders.
-Furthermore, she is currently the K12 Wellesley METCO Director and is frequently described as an incredibly energetic, informative, dynamic presenter.
+Furthermore, she is currently the Senior Director of Educational Equity for the Public chools of Brookline and is frequently described as an incredibly energetic, informative, dynamic presenter.
 Her truly authentic entrance into this very complex and daunting conversation relaxes all and makes this seeming impenetrable topic extremely approachable.